ollipal/botafar/docs/source/advanced.md

 ## Project blueprints

-Here is code for some typical bot types, you can use as starting points to your projects.
+Here is code for some typical bot types, you can use as starting points for your projects.

 ### Tank

+#### Basic tank

 Example how to create a tank controllable by two instances of gpiozero [Motor](https://gpiozero.readthedocs.io/en/stable/api_output.html?highlight=Motor#gpiozero.Motor) and botafar.Joystick.
 This example works if you have two independently controllable wheels, left and right one.

-The motor speed changes could modified to work more smoothly by using ideas from [Smooth servo](#smooth-servo) or  [Partially smooth servo](#partially-smooth-servo).

 Tank wiring example from gpiozero [Robot](https://gpiozero.readthedocs.io/en/stable/recipes.html#robot) tutorial using SN754410 motor driver, [image licence](https://github.com/gpiozero/gpiozero/blob/master/LICENSE.rst).